YOU CAN ALWAYS BE SAFER

 McGinn v.
 City of Omaha, 217 Neb.
 579, 352 N.W.2d 545 (S.Ct.
 Neb., 1984).
 Mr. McGinn was driving in the City of Omaha on a rainy, blustery afternoon when the inclement weather made him pull over to park.
 As he was doing so, a silver maple tree fell in front of him, and a branch struck his car, rendering him a quadriplegic.

 Photographs taken after the accident revealed that the trunk of the tree was extensively decayed.
 McGinn sued the City, arguing it was negligent in failing to inspect the tree for disease, decay, and structural defects, and in violating a city ordinance making it unlawful for a landowner to permit a dangerous tree to stand.
 The City countered that McGinn was contributorily negligent and that the storm, which could not have been reasonably anticipated, caused the tree to fall.
 The trial court rendered judgment in favor of McGinn and awarded $5 million in damages.

 The City appealed.

 Held: The judgment was reversed.
-The Nebraska Supreme Court held that city was not negligent for having failed to remove the tree where there was no evidence that inspection program conducted by city was negligently designed or carried out, or that the tree had been found to be hazardous as a result of any inspection made by the city.
+The Nebraska Supreme Court held that city was not negligent for having failed to remove the tree where there was no evidence that the inspection program conducted by the city was negligently designed or carried out, or that the tree had been found to be hazardous as a result of any inspection made by the city.

 Here, the City had established an annual inspection program to check for hazardous trees.
 The program was neither negligently designed nor negligently carried out.
 Alternatives might have reduced the risk, such as cutting down any silver maple older than a certain age or conducting lengthy, individual tree inspections, but these remedies were expensive and unreasonable.
 There was no indication that the tree which fell on McGinn’s car during the severe storm had been found to be hazardous during any inspection made by the city.